Outsourcing Your Telemarketing Function – The Pros & Cons

 If you do outsource your telemarketing/telesales, choose your provider wisely!

-* What is her office like?
+* What is their office like?
 Look for cleanliness, results on whiteboards clearly, incentives and prizes, break out areas etc.

-* How does he brief his team?
+* How do they brief their team?
 Sit in the office for a couple of hours sipping coffee and looking.
 You should see calm and controlled activity, information clearly laid out on computer screens, no-one losing tempers, people helping each other out etc.

-Killer questions to ask of your telemarketing company:
+Killer questions to ask of your telemarketing outsourcing company:

 Stay involved!